Skip to content

 Providing metadata

-Pageview metadata is only required for URLs not accessible over the internet (i.e. app-only content) or if you are using an “in-pixel” integration.
-Otherwise, metadata will be gathered by Parse.ly’s crawling infrastructure.
+We only require pageview metadata for URLs that are not accessible over the internet (i.e. app-only content) or if you are using an “in-pixel” integration.
+Otherwise, Parse.ly’s crawler will gather metadata.

 NOTE for the metadata integration types below, it is possible to send a canonical URL that does not need to resolve to an extant page when navigated to in a browser.
-If you do this, it is important that the canonical URL provided for the mobile post should still be a URL with the domain matching a domain from which other traffic is sent for the Site ID.
+If you do this, it is important that the mobile post’s canonical URL match a domain that we are tracking for the Site ID.
 The URL should also be unique to the post among all posts for the Site ID.

 There are two methods for providing Parse.ly with metadata for content that’s only accessible via the Mobile SDK: